cristiancamilo070/github_commit_history/README.md

 This Flutter frontend follows the principles of Clean Architecture and Clean Code, providing a structured and maintainable codebase.

-## Additional Features

-### Snackbar Notifications

-The app includes Snackbar notifications to provide users with important information or updates.

-### Splash Screen

-A Splash Screen is implemented to enhance the user experience by displaying a visual indication that the app is loading.

-### Default App Language

-The app automatically detects the device language and sets it as the default language, ensuring a seamless experience for users in their preferred language.

 ## User Functionality

 ### Search Repositories